aws-powertools/powertools-lambda-python/docs/roadmap.md

 - [ ] RFC to outline metrics for Event Handler (_e.g., validation errors_ )
 - [ ] RFC to outline metrics for Idempotency (_e.g., cache hit_)

+### V3

+With Python 3.7 reaching [end-of-life in AWS Lambda by the end of the year](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html), we want to plan some breaking changes.
+As always, we plan on having ample notice, a detailed upgrade guide, and keep breaking changes to a minimum to ease transition (e.g., it took ~7 months from v2 to surpass v1 downloads).

+For example, these are on our mind but not settled yet until we have a public tracker to discuss what these means in detail.

+- **Parser**: Drop Pydantic v1
+- **Parser**: Deserialize Amazon DynamoDB data types automatically (like Event Source Data Classes)
+- **Parameters**: Increase default `max_age` for `get_secret`
+- **Event Source Data Classes**: Return sane defaults for any property that has `Optional[<type>]` returns
+- **Python 3.7 EOL**: Update PyPi and Layers to only support 3.8
+- **Upgrade tool**: Consider building a CST (Concrete Syntax Tree) tool to ease certain upgrade actions like `pyupgrade` and `django-upgrade`
+- **Batch**: Stop at first error for Amazon DynamoDB Streams and Amazon Kinesis Data Streams (e.g., `stop_on_failure=True`)

+**Major updates**

+- [ ] Create an issue to track breaking changes we consider making
+- [ ] Create a v3 branch to allow early experimentation
+- [ ] Create workflows to allow pre-releases
+- [ ] Create a mechanism to keep ideas for breaking change somewhere regardless of v3

 ## Roadmap status definition

 <center>